DataDog/integrations-core/databricks/README.md

 ### Metrics

-See the [Spark integration documentation][8] for a list of metrics collected.
+See the [Spark integration documentation][8] for a list of metrics collected for cluster utilization.
+See [metadata.csv][29] for a list of metrics collected for model serving.

 ### Service Checks